NC ABLE account holders

 2 Rollovers from 529 college savings accounts into 529A (ABLE) accounts, up to the annual maximum contribution amount, are now permitted under federal law.
 NC state tax treatment of these rollovers is being determined.
 Please consult with your tax advisor for guidance.

 4 To the extent provided in subsection 26 U.S. C. §529A(f) upon the death of the Account Owner, the Member State shall have a claim for payment from the Account Owner in an amount equal to the total medical assistance paid for the Account Owner after the establishment of the account.
 The Member State may file its claim for repayment from the account with the State Treasurer within 60 days of receiving notice from the State Treasurer of the death of the Account Owner.
-Any remaining funds in the Account Owner’s Account shall be distributed as provided in the Plan Disclosure Documents or distributed to the Account Owner’s estate if no other designation is made.
+Any remaining funds in the Account Owner’s Account shall be distributed as provided in the Plan Disclosure Booklet or distributed to the Account Owner’s estate if no other designation is made.